du-lapin/test_docsify/docs/fixm/charter.md

 This page formalizes the organization of the FIXM community and its operating procedures.

-> Current version : content based on v.1.2 (20-Apr-2018), with editorial changes to leverage the capabilities of markdown.
+> UNDER EVALUATION : content is based on v.1.2 (20-Apr-2018) of the charter, with editorial changes to leverage the capabilities of markdown.

 ## Article 1 – Objective